 Pizza is one of the most delicious inventions of man.
 It has almost everything enjoyable about food, packed in a single bite!
-I mean, who does not enjoy the crispy crunchiness mixed in the gooey elasticity of cheese?
+I mean, who does not enjoy the crispy crunchiness mixed with the gooey elasticity of cheese?
 Add in the savor of tomatoes together with your favorite toppings – it makes for a truly irresistible dish!

 But with all the goodness that comes with our favorite food, it is not always healthy for us, especially when we need to cut weight and decide on a low-carb diet.
 Or, for those who are gluten-intolerant, our love for pizza can quickly put us in a real dilemma.